 The first time you open it on the watch, log in with the same account.
 The watch reuses the iPhone authorization, so you usually skip this step.

-3. Pick the project from the list (recent projects show first)
+- Tap the project name to change the project if needed (recent projects show first)

 The entry is created with the current time as the start.
 When you stop later, the end time is filled in automatically.
 Every timer entry has a real start and end time, just like on the phone.